Wil-Ro/BlogPosts/posts/index.md

 My physical work involves:

-- Learning how robotics can work in [real world environments](SailBot.html), especially in terms of interactions with plants,
+- Learning how robotics can work in [real world environments](SailBot.html)
 - Experimenting with how we can use computers in environmentally sustainable ways [see here](Permacomputing.html),
 - Teaching myself to create [low-power/high efficiency programs](ThisSite.html) and robotics,
 - Exploring ideas behind farming automation and how we can produce more food whilst keeping our methods sustainable, becoming an active member of communities such as [GOAT](https://goatech.org/) and [TwistedFields,](https://community.twistedfields.com/t/welcome-to-the-twisted-fields-community-forum/7)